 Regarding the aspect of RGO synthesis, the as-synthesized GrO powder is used for preparing aqueous GO dispersion.
 In conventional procedures, after ultrasonic exfoliation of GrO multilayer structures in water, the suspension is left for sedimentation3.
 Supernatant GO dispersion is collected for chemical reduction reaction, and a considerable amount of sedimented solid is removed and wasted.
 In this paper, we report an improved procedure for the complete use of GrO powder.
 Specifically, an appropriate solid concentration of 1000 ppm and an alkaline solution pH 10 are prepared for ultrasonic exfoliation and electrostatic stabilization.
 GO nanosheets exfoliated from GrO multilayer structures are negatively charged and stabilized at pH 1017,18.
 Agglomeration and restacking of GO nanosheets in the dispersion are prevented at a solid concentration of 1000 ppm and an alkaline solution pH of 10.
 Therefore, the obtained alkaline GO dispersion is directly transferred to the next step of the highly basic reduction reaction.
 In this way, the waste of valuable GrO precursor is minimized to zero.

 A variety of chemical agents have been experimented with for the GO reduction reaction in scientific literature19,20.
 Although potent reducing agents, such as hydroiodic acid, hydrazine, ascorbic acid, and sodium borohydride, are good for attaining a high reduction degree of RGO nanosheets, the hydrophobic RGO nanosheets also stack strongly together due to hydrophobic force and π-π interaction21.
 The class of alkaline agents, including potassium hydroxide, sodium hydroxide, and ammonium hydroxide, is effective and environmentally friendly for synthesizing colloidally stable RGO nanosheets in aqueous dispersions3,22,23.
-Actually, we have recently demonstrated that a highly basic environment of ammonium hydroxide solution () is a green chemistry approach to synthesizing hydrated RGO nanosheets stabilized in a hydrogel structure3.
+Actually, we have recently demonstrated that a highly basic environment of ammonium hydroxide solution (pH > 11) is a green chemistry approach to synthesizing hydrated RGO nanosheets stabilized in a hydrogel structure3.
 The results in this manuscript confirmed that the highly alkaline reduction reaction produced a supramolecular RGO hydrogel with three-dimensional assembly (Figure 6) and an optimized atomic ratio (C/O = 4.16) of RGO nanosheets (Figure 7).
 The water-intercalated structure gives the advantages of RGO nanostructure preservation, reversible self-assembly, and aqueous dispersibility.
 Supramolecular graphene-based hydrogels have been experimented to exhibit high performances for water purification3,24, photocatalysis24,25, biosensing24, antibacterial coating25, and polymer nanocomposite reinforcement26,27.
 RGO nanosheets derived from the RGO hydrogel have good qualities for many potential applications, including supercapacitor electrodes28–30, biomedical materials31, water purification materials32, colorimetric sensors33, and electrochemical sensors34–37.

 About RGO product yields, reduction reaction experiments in this protocol synthesized 20 g RGO hydrogel (16 times higher than 1.25 g of GrO powder precursor); however, the RGO solid yield was 50% wt of initial GrO solid due to the reduction of elemental oxygen content (from 42.81% wt in GO to 24.25% wt in RGO) and materials loss in processing.
 The synthesis of RGO hydrogel using highly basic ammonia solution is inexpensive and eco-friendly for scale-up production.
 In estimation, one batch of reduction reaction in a 75 L reactor can convert 62.5 g GrO powder into 1 kg RGO hydrogel as well as 25 g RGO nanosheets.
 Overall, the general oxidation–reduction procedure can convert approximately 38.5 g of natural graphite into 62.5 g of GrO powder precursor (20% wt moisture) and subsequently produce 1 kg of RGO hydrogel containing 25 g of RGO nanosheets.